Get up. Shower. Go to work. Eat lunch. Come home. Eat Dinner. Watch TV. Go to bed. Repeat.

 Yes, you may not have the health to do certain activities, but it doesn’t prevent you from pursuing others.
 You may not have people in your life with whom you can do things, but there are other things you can do by yourself; or there are things you can do which give opportunity to meet people with whom you can do future things.
 There are a myriad of optional things we can do to enrich our lives which cost nothing—nothing but simple effort in trying.
 And there is always time.
 We may think we our schedules are so full with this or that, but when we take a close look at just what it is that is filling that time we can identify what is and isn’t important.
 If we aren’t engaging in things that feed our souls and stimulate our imaginations, we are giving into funk and we are wasting our potential for joyful fulfilment.

 Getting the funk out isn’t always easy.
 Depression is a difficult demon to exorcise.
 Depression deprives us of our energy and motivation, holding us prisoner within ourselves.
-It’s a very real thing, and a very tragic pit in which to fall.
+It’s a very real thing, and a very tragic pit into which to fall.
 But there is a way out—a way to rid ourselves of our funk and once again discover life.
-It might mean just finding something different and going through the motions for a while until interest builds and hopeful expectation replaces disheartened defeat.
+It might mean simply finding something different and going through the motions for a while until interest builds and hopeful expectation replaces disheartened defeat.
 Take a different way home.
 Read a different kind of book.
 Attempt a different hobby.
 Go for a walk.
 Turn off the computer, turn off the TV, crawl off the couch and try something new.
 Different is the enemy of funk.

 We make our lives seem so small when we disregard the diverse opportunity and awesome potential that life offers.
 Sure, circumstances might prevent us from doing certain things we would otherwise like to do, but when we get stuck grieving those missing opportunities, we ignore all the other wonderful things God has created for us to do.
 So get up, get the funk out, and live.
 Even if you find the tiniest of deviance from your routine, if you continue to work your way out little by little, you’ll rock yourself out of your groove and realize that life is more than a one-way highway and that there are many awesome things to be found when we explore what’s beyond the off-ramp.